 2. Complete the online process to verify your identity: instructions below

-When we ask you to enter your ID details:
+When we ask you to enter the following ID details (as a placeholder):

 Then complete the rest of the form with your correct information.